🎮

 GPi Case 2W pairs the hardware with 3.0 inch, IPS, 60 Hz, 640 x 480, 4:3, and 266.67 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, 4 Buttons, L1, R1, and Hotkey, Turbo, Sleep.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-A device can run a game and still fail the vibe test if the controls feel like an afterthought.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 ConsoleAnglePricePerformanceWhy Click Through